 While they don’t retain heat as well as rigid panels, they’re affordable and surprisingly effective when placed in sunny, sheltered locations.

-Instead of asking “Which greenhouse is best?”, ask:
+Instead of asking “Which greenhouse is best?”, ask which greenhouse is best for your space.

 -